 Below are our top picks for the best hotels and resorts near Big Bend National Park.

 Marathon is by far the most charming town near the park, and one of the main reasons to visit Marathon is for a stay at the historic Gage Hotel.

 This luxury property, with a beautiful pool and quaint rooms, does not have TVs in the suites.
 Instead, they offer enticing common areas for socializing, from the main lobby area with a huge fireplace, to a TV room for those who simply can't miss an important game, and a huge fire ring in the courtyard, where guests are invited to gather fireside each night.

 This is a wonderful place to meet people and enjoy inspired conversation.
-The Gage Hotel is also known for its fabulous dining at the 12 Gage Restaurant, where you'll find some of the best food in the entire region.
+The Gage Hotel is also known for its fabulous dining at the 12 Gage Restaurant, where you'll find some of the best food in Big Bend Country.

 The property consists of the main building, with beautiful hotel rooms featuring wooden ceilings and open beams, and bungalow-style suites surrounding a quiet courtyard.

 The Gage Spa is located in a separate building and offers a full range of treatments, from massage therapy to facials.
 The hotel also has a fun itinerary for up to 14 days to help guests plan their time in and around the park.